PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

 Soon :)

-As pre-ordering components from JLC takes weeks, we are releasing this guide without the board ordering process yet so you won't be bottlenecked when we release that portion later this month.
+As pre-ordering components from JLC takes weeks, we are releasing this guide without the board ordering process yet so you won't be bottlenecked when we release this portion later this month.

 # Purchasing Other PhobGCC Parts